eficode-academy/istio-katas/001-basic-traffic-routing.md

 ## Introduction

-These exercises introduce you to the basics of traffic routing with Istio.
+This exercise introduce you to the basics of traffic routing with Istio.
 We are going to deploy all the services for our sentences application and a new version `v2` of the **name** service.
 This will demonstrate normal kubernetes load balancing between services.